 MD (India), DAc

 Born in 1956, Jivasu completed his medical training as a pediatrician from Lucknow, India.
-For next 13 years he along with his wife Dr. Karen (whom he considers his teacher) served as voluntary medical doctors, in Sivananda ashram, Rishikesh and later on in the remote villages of Garhwal Himalayas in India.
-While living in Sivananda ashram he experienced his first awakening which came to full fruition twelve years later in the experience of ‘wholeness’ and ‘freedom from psychological fear of death.’
+For next 13 years he along with his wife Dr. Karen (whom he considers his teacher) served as voluntary medical doctors, in Sivananda ashram.

 Jivasu received his first diploma in acupuncture from Medicina Alternativa International organization and Open International University for Complementary Medicine in Colombo, Sri Lanka.
-Later on he completed another acupuncture training from Contemporary Acupuncture Program in McMaster University in Hamilton, Ontario, Canada where he is a factulty in acupuncture program and teaching acupuncture courses to health professional for the last 10 years.
-His teachings in McMaster university is an effort to synthesize the insights of Yoga, Ayurveda, Meditation and Acupuncture with the contemporary Science for the better health and well-being in people and the environment.
+Later on he completed another acupuncture training from Contemporary Acupuncture Program in McMaster University in Hamilton, Ontario, Canada where he is a faculty in acupuncture program and teaching acupuncture courses to health professional for the last 10 years.
+His teaching in McMaster University is an effort to synthesize the insights of Yoga, Ayurveda, Meditation and Acupuncture with the contemporary Science for the better health and well-being in people and the environment.

 He has studied Mind-Body Medicine at the Mind-Body Medical Institute, Harvard University.

 MD Ayurveda, DNM

 Vaidya Dr. H. Gupta MD Ayurveda, DNM, received his training in traditional Ayurveda in India.
 He has 25 years of practice and teaching in India, North America and Internationally.
 He is the Founder & Director of Shree Ma Ayurveda Institute & Wellness Centre Inc. and Panchakarma specialist.